-The policy, part of the EU’s planned Data Protection Regulation, would require large online organisations, such as Facebook and Google, to delete users’ personal details upon request.
+The policy, part of the EU’s planned General Data Protection Regulation (GDPR), would require large online organisations, such as Facebook and Google, to delete users’ personal details upon request.

 It is designed to put control of personal data, predominately on social media, back in the hands of individuals, rather than organisations, but the Government claims it will lead to unrealistic expectations about the way data is used.
 It first expressed concerns over the proposals nearly 18 months ago.